Immortality (video game): Plot

+The game is presented as a compilation of previously lost found footage of the filmography of actress Marissa Marcel as well as associated promotional and behind-the-scenes material.
 Much of the plot is shown through secret footage the player reveals by manipulating the footage from the films, TV interviews, etc.; because of this, the plot progresses in a non-chronological, broken narrative format.
 This synopsis follows chronological order.

 Two immortal beings, "The One" and "The Other", predate humanity and are able to live indefinitely by taking on the forms of humans and living their lives.
 This ostensibly ends the human's life, though elements of their personalities and memories mingle with the beings' own personalities and memories.
 Their kind's numbers have dwindled since human civilization began.
 They can regenerate from being killed, though some methods, especially burning, are implied to be physically permanent.

 The One is fascinated with humanity, particularly their proclivities for sex, violence, and art.
 The Other is ambivalent toward Humanity, seeing them as inferior copies of the immortal beings, and believes that the immortals and humans should exist separate from each other.
 However, they indulge The One in their exploration of humanity.

 The One becomes Marissa Marcel, a French girl who is implied to have been mortally wounded by German soldiers in World War II and absorbed by The One as a mercy.
 In 1968 she auditions and is awarded a role in Ambrosio, a film based on the gothic novel The Monk by Matthew Lewis.
 During filming she becomes romantically involved with director of photography John Durick.
 The film's director, Arthur Fischer, steals the negatives, which prevents the film from ever being released.

 Two years later, John directs Minsky, a detective story set in New York City's avant-garde art world.
 Marissa is lead and co-writer.
-The Other takes the form of lead actor Carl Greenwood.
+Midway through production, The Other takes over the form of lead actor Carl Greenwood.
 While filming a scene, Marissa shoots and kills Carl with a prop gun at point blank range.
-To the rest of the cast and crew, this appears to be a tragic accident; the truth is that The One intentionally killed The Other.
+To the rest of the cast and crew, this appears to be a tragic accident; the truth is that The One intentionally killed The Other due to their growing rift over The One's fascination with human creativity.
+The One also has The Other's body cremated, which both believe is the only way to kill an immortal permanently.
 Carl's death causes filming to halt, and the film is never released.
 Marissa reveals to John her and Carl's true natures as immortals, and that she killed Carl.
 John is horrified by this, which disappoints The One.
 They kill John and takes on his form, shedding Marissa's form.
 The general public assumes Marissa became a recluse.